danvidana/doorvel-app/README.md

 ## Development Plan

 ### 1st stage: MVP
-1. Build GET endpoint
+1. Build GET endpoint -- DONE
+1.1 ?Currently using JsonResponse.
+Need to find out how to use DRF to send only JSON, default sends whole HTML response -- Going to use normal Response class from DRF
-2. Create MySQL instance
+2. Create MySQL instance and database schema -- DONE
 3. Save postal codes (PCs) on MySQL database
-3?
-Create script to add PCs from CSV to MySQL database
+3.1 ?Create script to add PCs from CSV to MySQL database
 4. Create models for PCs
 5. Connect Django with MySQL
 6. Retrieve PC from GET Request